pandulapeter/beagle/README.md

     BugReportButtonModule()
 )
 ```

+If you ever need to add temporary modules, `Beagle.add()` has an optional `lifecycleOwner` parameter that automatically removes the specified modules once the provided lifecycle is over.
+Manually calling `Beagle.remove()` with module ID-s is also an option.

 ## Advanced features
 To take advantage of some of the library's more powerful features, additional setup is needed.